Texiwill/aac-lib/vsm/README.md

 Linux Version of VMware Software Manager

 ### Description
-A Linux and slightly more intelligent version of VSM for Linux.
+A slightly more intelligent version of VSM for Linux and MacOS.
 It ignores missing definition files that cause the VMware version to stop working.
-It also finds ones not in the definitions yet.
+It also finds packages not in the definitions yet.
 It is also possible to find the latest of every package.

 As of v4.0.0 LinuxVSM now uses the My VMware mode by default.
-This implies that previously out of date items are not up to date once more.
+This implies that previously out of date items are now up to date once more.

 Also, you should know that Code Stream is a license ontop of VRA, and VRA is already in LinuxVSM.